ShaileshBisht/Magic-Moments/README.md

 - **Code Quality**: Clean, maintainable architecture
 - **Documentation**: Detailed development history

+## UI Improvements

+### Font Showcase "Show More/Less" UI

+- The font showcase section now features an elegant "Show More/Less" toggle with a transparent, text-link style design.
+- Includes a subtle gradient fade when content is truncated, smooth hover transitions, and animated underline effects.
+- The loader (skeleton) for this section also matches the new elegant style, including the gradient fade effect.
+- Fully responsive and works in both light and dark modes.

 ---

 **🚀 Ready to create amazing AI-powered illustrations and logos!**